openhab/openhab-addons/bundles/org.openhab.binding.exec/README.md

 - `transform` - A [transformation](https://www.openhab.org/docs/configuration/transformations.html) to apply on the execution result,
 - `interval` - An interval, in seconds, the command will be repeatedly executed.
 Default is 60 seconds, set to 0 to avoid repetition.
 - `timeout` - A time-out, in seconds, the execution of the command will time out, and lastly,
-- `autorun` - A boolean parameter to make the command execute immediately every time the state of the input channel has changed.
+- `autorun` - A boolean parameter to make the command execute immediately every time the input channel is sent a command.

 For each command a separate Thing has to be defined.